uriagassi/sash/README.md

 **Using VPN**

-If you use VPN to connect to your instances, which means you connect via the machines private IP, you should set the environment variable `SASH_USE_VPN` to `true` - add the following line to `~/.profile`:
+If you use VPN to connect to your instances, which means you connect via the machines private IP. `sash` will automatically try to connect to a machine's private IP when it has not public IP.

-    export SASH_USE_VPN=true

-This will configure the API to connect via private IPs instead of public IPs.

 **Multiple instances with the same name**